 - Up to Eleven in Smallville.
 Practically all villains who learn Clark's secret is killed off, thrown into the psycho prison or have their memory wiped.
 Lex Luthor himself had went through all three.

-- Lex Luthor in Lois and Clark: When Clone Lois tells him she's learnt that Clark is Superman, the Karmic Death is just a matter of time.
+- When Clone Lois tells Lex Luthor she's learnt that Clark is Superman, the Karmic Death is just a matter of time.

 - Earlier, Jason Trask threatens Clark with revealing his secret identity if he goes to prison.
 Conveniently, he's soon shot by a policewoman defending Clark, who wasn't present at the scene when Clark used his powers.